hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

             └── **
 ```

-#### Hedera Cryptography Pairings Signatures Library
+#### Hedera Cryptography BLS Library

 ##### Overview

-This provides public keys, private keys, signatures, and operations to produce each other.
+This provides public keys, private keys, signatures, and operations to produce and aggregate each.

 ##### Public API